History of Pope Leo XIV in Timeline

 In 1998, Robert Francis Prevost was elected Prior Provincial of the Order of St. Augustine's Province of Our Mother of Good Counsel based in Chicago.

-March 8, 1999: Assumed Role as Prior Provincial
+March 8, 1999: Assumed role as Prior Provincial

-2000: Permitted Priest to Reside at Friary
+2000: Permitted Placement of Suspended Priest in Friary

-2001: Elected Prior General
+2001: Elected Prior General of the Order of Saint Augustine

 In 2001, Robert Francis Prevost was elected Prior General of the Order of Saint Augustine.

-2002: Ray Moved
+2002: Ray Moved to Other Housing

-2004: Met Jorge Mario Bergoglio
+2004: First Meeting with Jorge Mario Bergoglio

 In 2004, Robert Francis Prevost visited Buenos Aires and met Cardinal Archbishop Jorge Mario Bergoglio for the first time.

-2007: Abuse Allegations
+2007: Alleged Abuse Cases

-2008: Vote in 2008 Democratic presidential primary
+2008: Prevost votes in the 2008 Democratic presidential primary

-2012: Criticism of popular culture's sympathy for homosexual lifestyles
+2012: Prevost criticizes sympathy for homosexual lifestyle

 In 2012, Prevost criticized popular culture's sympathy for the "homosexual lifestyle" and same-sex families.

-2012: Vote in 2012 Republican presidential primary
+2012: Prevost votes in the 2012 Republican presidential primary

 2013: Director of Formation

-2013: End of Term as Prior General
+2013: End of Tenure as Prior General

 November 3, 2014: Appointed Apostolic Administrator